 - How efficiently they address the customer's concern/issue, and;

-- How courteously they address the customer directly; empathy playing a strong role in ensuring the customer views the custodial team as a trusted advisor, operating in their best interests.
+- How courteously they address the customer directly; empathy playing an influential role in ensuring the customer views the custodial team as a trusted advisor, operating in their best interests.

-Ideally, the janitorial services vendor will have set up monitoring and communication systems that allow them to respond to warning signs prior to an issue negatively impacting the customer experience, such as:
+Ideally, the janitorial services vendor will have set up monitoring and communication systems that allow them to respond to warning signs before an issue negatively impacting the customer experience, such as:

 - Monitoring paper towel, toilet paper, and soap dispenser levels to ensure occupants never run low; certainly not run out.